 Deliciously Healthy Helpers’ Workshop

-Health and Vitality’s nutrition guru Liza Rowan, and foodie super-mum and Carrotsticks and Cravings author, Terri-Anne Leske, have joined forces to bring their extensive knowledge of healthy ingredients and delicious recipes to helpers who are keen to learn more about cooking, meal planning and wellbeing.
-Helpers will be inspired to not only take better care of themselves, but also how to read nutrition labels to get to grips with levels of sugar, fats and salt in foods, find out which cooking oils they should be using, and also how to serve up a healthy dish with the right portion sizes in mind.
+Nutrition guru Liza Rowan and Carrotsticks and Cravings author, Terri-Anne Leske, have joined forces to bring their extensive knowledge of healthy ingredients and delicious recipes to helpers who are keen to learn more about cooking, meal planning and wellbeing.
+Helpers will be inspired to not only take better care of themselves, but also how to read nutrition labels to get to grips with sugar, fat and salt levels in the food they are preparing.
+They will also find out which cooking oils they should be using, and how to serve up a healthy dish with the right portion sizes in mind.
 Participants can expect to not only pick up valuable lessons to use in the kitchen, but also to have a heap of fun along the way.

 Road to India

 If homemade Indian food gets your mouth watering, then why not send your helper along to a one-off cooking class with local mummy, Pooja Kamath Manohar?
-Pooja runs classes for helpers out of her kitchen and will guide your FDW through a host of delish Indian dishes so that they can bring a taste of India to your own dining table.
-Materials and recipes are provided, and the girls get to eat their tasty efforts together once it’s ready to devour.
-HoneyKids’ readers signing up their helpers will receive a $10 discount on the price (usual price $70), so be sure to mention us when making your booking!
+Pooja runs classes for helpers out of her kitchen and will guide your FDW through a host of delish Indian dishes so they can bring a taste of India to your dining table.
+Materials and recipes are provided, and the girls get to eat their taste their dishes together after it’s done.
+HoneyKids readers signing up their helpers will receive a $10 discount on the price (usual price $70), so be sure to mention us when making your booking!

 Mother & Child

-For those of us who leave our tots in the care of our helpers, it certainly helps to know that they are in capable hands.
+For those of us who leave our tots in the care of our helpers, it certainly helps to know they are in capable hands.
 The Mother & Child First Aid for Helpers class covers infant and child care essentials such as CPR, accident prevention, first aid and emergency procedures.
-Not only will your helper be learning worthwhile skills, this course will also give peace of mind for parents too: read HoneyKids Editor Selina’s account of resuscitating her own baby and you’ll understand why.
+Not only will your helper be learning worthwhile skills, this course will also give parents peace of mind.
+Read our account of what it’s like to resuscitate your own baby and you’ll understand why.

 First Aid Tuition